 Kevin M. Bandy concentrates his practice on administrative law, complex disputes, mass torts and multidistrict litigation (“MDL”), and commercial litigation.
 Since the beginning of his practice, Kevin has participated in high stakes litigation in multiple state and federal jurisdictions nationwide, including Florida, Ohio, and the Court of Federal Claims, and serves as a core member of the Blank Rome team servicing one of the largest and longest-running MDLs in the United States.
 In his first two years of practice Kevin took or defended over a dozen depositions in both the United States and the Republic of Colombia, including two depositions of Colombian nationals before Colombian judges in Medellin and Apartadó.
-Kevin has been one of the primary drafters of dozens of procedural and substantive pleadings, including complex dispositive motions under foreign and U.S. statutory law and an appellee brief in the Eleventh Circuit Court of Appeals.
-Kevin was the primary researcher and drafter of a brief leading to denial of a motion for class certification filed on behalf of thousands of plaintiffs in multidistrict litigation in the United States District Court for the Southern District of Florida.
+Kevin has been one of the primary drafters of dozens of procedural and substantive pleadings, including an appellee brief in the Eleventh Circuit Court of Appeals concerning a group of plaintiffs’ right to proceed under pseudonym.
+He was one of the primary drafters and researchers of two complex, successful motions for summary judgment under Colombian tort law and the U.S. Torture Victims Protection Act, leading to dismissal of the claims of 12 families selected for the first round of bellwether trials in the Chiquita MDL.
+Kevin was also one of the primary researchers and drafters of a brief leading to denial of a motion for class certification filed on behalf of thousands of plaintiffs in multidistrict litigation in the United States District Court for the Southern District of Florida.
 A graduate of Marjory Stoneman Douglas High School in Parkland, Florida, Kevin’s pro bono work involves working alongside the Brady Campaign to Prevent Gun Violence in high-profile litigation.

 During law school, Kevin served as Publications Editor for the University of Cincinnati Law Review, and law clerk for a civil litigation firm and the City of Cincinnati Law Department.
 Outside of his litigation work, Kevin has been published twice: